crass00/ComicStreamer/README.md

 - Remove showing null comics in table
 - Add link to entity browser in popup
 - Add popup to table make the thumb open the comic instead of the comic!
+- Log should be automaticlly updated
+- secondary sort on table (e.g. date/year then issue)
+- setup redirect with first run

 Or you are a database wizard...